Woodspring Wings COVID 19 Restrictions reviewed 25 June 2020

 - When you park do so in a way which enables you to maintain social distancing from others loading and unloading.

-- There will be 8 spaced benches available for use only and you must centre your activities around the pits area and keep away from the hut and gazebo area so as to maintain a safe distance from others.
+- There will be a limited number of spaced benches available for use and you must centre your activities around the pits area and keep away from the hut and gazebo area so as to maintain a safe distance from others.

 - You should at least have available hand gel but may wish to also include gloves and masks.
 The choice is yours, but you must provide your own.